-UO affiliated startup companies generated more than 270 jobs and nearly $40 million in company income in Oregon alone in 2012.
-The UO Technology Transfer office seeks to accelerate the adoption of innovations derived from UO research and education.
-The office’s 2012 employment numbers represented an increase of 8.3 percent from 2011.
-Revenue in 2012 jumped 11.1 percent from the previous year.
+UO affiliated startup companies generated more than 275 jobs and over $27 million in company income in Oregon alone in 2013.
+The UO Innovation Partnership Services office seeks to accelerate the adoption of innovations derived from UO research and education.
+The office’s 2013 employment numbers represented an increase of 1.29 percent from 2012.
 Each year an average of two UO startup companies are born.
-The university’s roster of firms numbered 22 in FY 2012.
+The university’s roster of firms numbered 22 in FY 2013.

 The UO is nationally recognized for translating basic research discoveries into practical applications:

 - In FY13, the UO’s Return on Research Through Licensing Income (licensing income divided by research expenditures) was 8.55%, ranking UO in the top 20 U.S. Universities.